The Bankrate promise

 The first step is checking your credit score with your credit card company or one of the major credit bureaus, then getting a copy of your credit reports from AnnualCreditReport.com to make sure that there aren’t any mistakes bringing down your score.

 If your credit score is lower than you expected, do an audit of your finances.
-Your debt payment history is the most important factor in your score, so set calendar reminders or set up autopay if you have a streak of late payments.
+Your debt payment history is the most important factor in your score, so set calendar reminders or set up autopay if you have a streak of late payments and try to make at least the minimum payment.
 You should also try to pay off as much debt as possible before applying for a refinance, since a high credit utilization ratio can also lower your score.

 If you’re denied a student loan refinance because of low income, you can always reapply later when your income has improved.
 If your credit score increases during that time, that may also help your case.
 You may also be able to appeal your case if you don’t have one steady stream of income but can prove that you earn money in other ways.